Mekhlabhishek/Test1/book/chapter-2.md

 Here, we captured the URL and printed it.

-## Understading the code
+## Code walkthrough

-Let's break down the code, to understand it.
+Let's go over the code.

-First, we are importing `webdriverio` from the node package that we installed earlier by calling
+First, we are importing `webdriverio` from the node package that we installed earlier.

 ```js
 const webdriverio = require('webdriverio');
 ```

-Next, we are creating a remote client with some basic options like the browser that we want to use
+Next, we are creating a remote client with some basic options like the browser that we want to use.

 ```msg
 webdriverio
   .remote({ desiredCapabilities: { browserName: 'chrome' } })
 ```

+Selenium provides lots of [options](https://webdriver.io/docs/options.html).
-_You can go through all the available options [here](https://webdriver.io/docs/options.html).
-We will be covering those in later parts of the book.
-So, you don't have to worry about it now._
+We will be covering these in the later parts of the book.

 After that, we are initializing the remote client by calling the `init()` method, which will assign the session to the remote client.

 Then we are navigating to our website by calling `url('https://qa.aceinvoice.com')`.

-The above url will navigate us to the signin page of AceInvoice application.
+The above url will redirect to the signin page of AceInvoice.

-On the page, there are input elements for the user's email & password and a link for `signup`.
+On this page, there are input elements for the user's email & password and a link for `signup`.

-First, we are selecting an anchor tag by JQuery code `$("//strong[contains(text(),'Sign Up')]")`.
+Here we are looking for any element containing the desired text `$("//strong[contains(text(),'Sign Up')]")`.

 _How do we know what selector value we should give?
 On signin page, right click on the signup link and select `inspect`.
 You will see some html code for the link.
 Check for CSS class that signup link has.
 We can use CSS class, id or name attribute as the selector value._